Mailbird Blog

 Audience segmentation allows you to target customers based on unique characteristics and increase the effectiveness of your marketing campaigns.

 For your email campaigns, you can divide your subscribers into smaller segments based on any data you have, e.g., user location, interests, or purchase history.
+Additionally, utilizing an email marketing CRM can streamline this process, allowing for better organization and personalized targeting.
+Having all this information ensures better open and click rates for your emails.
 Some of these data should be available right from the moment of registration (e.g., location); other metrics are gathered along the way.

 Having all this information and delivering content relevant to a specific group of recipients ensures better open and click rates for your emails; it also positively influences your sales.
 You can then check email marketing statistics to adjust your emails for better results